FAHEY, Damien: KIIS, 2010-11; KBIG, 2012-13. Damien started middays at MY/fm in early 2012 and moved to afternoons in late spring 2012.

-Fahy, Terry: KKLA, 1985-13.
+Fahy, Terry: KKLA, 1985-20.
 Terry was appointed gm for the Salem/LA cluster in late 2003.
 He had served for years as general sales manager.
+In late 2014 Terry was promoted to an operational vice president role overseeing most of the company’s stations west of Phoenix.

 Fair, Don: KFWB, 1996-98.
 Don freelances for ABC Radio and Fox News Channel.

 Fair, George: KCSN, 1990-2004.
-George is president of Classic Country and Western online radio station www.ClassicHeartland.com.
-He, along with his wife, also runs a Web site and graphic arts business that specializes in streaming media."
+George is president of Classic Country and Western online radio station Heartland Public Radio at HPR.org.
+He, along with his wife, also runs a Website and graphic arts business that specializes in streaming media.

 FALKENSTEIN, Glenn: KGBS, 1974.
 Glenn was a renowned mentalist who came to fame in the 1970s at the Hollywood Magic Castle.
 He had been struggling with Alzheimer’s disease for the last four years of his life.
 At the height of his career in the 70s, he had an evening call-in show at KGBS, broadcast from a theater at Universal studios.
 He died in July 4, 2010, at the age of 78.